-- A.APPLET This assumption is upheld by the security objective for the operational environment OE.APPLET which ensures that no applet loaded post-issuance shall contain native methods. - A.DELETION The assumption A.DELETION is upheld by the environmental objective OE.CARD-MANAGEMENT which controls the access to card management functions such as deletion of applets. - A.VERIFICATION This assumption is upheld by the security objective on the operational environment OE.VERIFICATION which guarantees that all the bytecodes shall be verified at least once, before the loading, before the installation or before the execution in order to ensure that each bytecode is valid at execution time.
+- A.NO-DELETION The assumption A.NO-DELETION is upheld by the environmental objective OE.NO-DELETION which guarantees that no loaded packages shall be deleted from the card.
+The environmental objective OE.CARD-MANAGEMENT also upholds this assumption by controlling the access to card management functions such as applets deletion. - A.NO-LOAD This assumption is upheld by the environmental objective OE.NO-LOAD which imposes that no post-issuance loading of packages is permitted.
+The environmental objective OE.CARD-MANAGEMENT contributes in upholding this assumption by controlling the access to card management functions such as the loading of packages. - A.VERIFICATION This assumption is upheld by the security objective on the operational environment OE.VERIFICATION which guarantees that all the bytecodes shall be verified at least once, before the loading, before the installation or before the execution in order to ensure that each bytecode is valid at execution time.